 "Leather sofas tend to be more formal and look best if the whole space has been purposefully designed around them.
 However, a softer tan leather sofa can work in less formal spaces (i.e., Scandinavian style)," explained Becc Burgmann.

-In addition to their formal appearance, leather sofas often have limited options for upholstery color.
-Plus, some prefer to avoid real leather in favor of a more sustainable and cruelty-free option, and current vegan leather isn't the perfect answer.
+In addition to their formal appearance, leather sofas often have limited upholstery color options.
+Some prefer to avoid real leather in favor of a more sustainable and cruelty-free option, and current vegan leather isn't the perfect answer.

 Heat and Cold Retention

 During the colder months of the year, your leather sofa will likely feel chilly when you first sit down.
-And during the warmer months, that may feel hot and sticky, especially if you're touching and sweating on the leather with bare skin.
+During the warmer months, it may feel hot and sticky, especially if you're touching and sweating on the leather with bare skin.

-"A leather sofa may not be for everyone for the same reason that a leather seat in your car may feel sticky to the touch or chilly when it's cold outside," Margaret Carroll explained.
+"A leather sofa may not be for everyone because a leather seat in your car may feel sticky to the touch or chilly when it's cold outside," Margaret Carroll explained.

 The Benefits of a Fabric Sofa